gmarkall/nbep-7/README.md

   implementation](https://docs-cupy.chainer.org/en/stable/reference/memory.html)
   for both device and pinned memory.

-The goal of this NBEP is to enable Numba's internal memory management to be replaced by the user with a plugin interface, so that Numba requests all allocations from an external memory manager.
-When the plugin interface is in use, Numba no longer directly allocates or frees memory when creating arrays, but instead requests allocations and frees through the external manager.
+The goal of this NBEP is to describe a plugin interface that enables Numba's internal memory management to be replaced with an external memory manager by the user.
+When the plugin interface is in use, Numba no longer directly allocates or frees any memory when creating arrays, but instead requests allocations and frees through the external manager.

 ## Requirements